moorepants/dissertation/index.rst

 .. warning::

-   This document is a draft which is updated regularly.
+   This document is a draft which is updated regularly (Last updated |today|).
 Once I submit if for my doctoral degree at UC Davis, it will be done.
 So use at your own risk!

 .. toctree::